Welcome Our School

 Montessori Assistant Nest xxxxxxxxxxxxxxxxxxxx

-I have studies in Pedagogy at the University of Seville and trained in Basic Psychological Processes, Educational Psychology and Psychoeducational.
-Moreover, I have Counseling in Socio-emotional Development and an English Certification from Trinity College London.
+I have a degree in Pedagogy at the University of Seville and trained in Basic Psychological Processes, And I am currently finishing my degree in Psychology.

 I found at Sevilla Montessori School a great opportunity to an education in which I believe that they trained me and gave me the opportunity to be part of Infant Community and Nest.